MTG/essentia/doc/sphinxdoc/design_overview.rst

 Note that when a logging module is deactivated, the cost on runtime is minimal (ie: you only really pay for logging when you use it).
-If you wish to completely turn off logging, this can be done at compile time by setting the ``DEBUGGING_ENABLED`` variable in the ``config.h`` file to ``0``.
-Note that in this case, it will not be possible to activate *any* logging at runtime at all (the advantage being that you pay absolutely nothing for logging, so don't hesitate to (ab)use logging in your algorithms for fear of losing efficiency)
+If you wish to completely turn off logging, this can be done at compile time by setting the ``DEBUGGING_ENABLED`` variable in the :essentia:`config.h` file to ``0``.
+Note that in this case, it will not be possible to activate *any* logging at runtime at all, the advantage being that you pay absolutely nothing for logging, so don't hesitate to (ab)use logging in your algorithms for fear of losing efficiency.

 Logging in python
 -----------------